 Simple steps to reduce your stress in the build-up to an exam

-The exam season is here, and all your revision is finally going to be put to the test over the next two months.
+The exam season is here: over the next few weeks all your hard work and revision is going to be put to the test.

 Soon you’ll be able to spend all summer hanging out with mates or relaxing on a beach somewhere... but not quite yet.